chimbs86/Security-And-Microservices-On-AWS/README.md

+#I am working with O'Reilly with creating an interactive setup.
+That may be a better substitute to this repository.
+I will come back to this repository but thought of trying out this new way of creating an interactive AWS environment
 # This is still work in progress.
 I have more that I havent committed yet.
 Please email me if you want to see some of the work in progress.
 # Code for Security and Microservices on AWS